 Sludge is a thick, heavy substance.
 Therefore, it sinks and settles at the bottom of the radiator.

-This is why you will feel the cold patches along the bottom.
-Heat rises, but the sludge prevents the hot water from reaching the congested areas.
+This is why you will feel the cold patches along the bottom and in the middle.
+Heat rises, but the sludge prevents the hot water from reaching the congested areas inside the radiator.